akul-bharadwaj/ML-Assignment-Hyperspectral-Imaging-Data/README.md

 This project provides a deployed machine learning pipeline to predict DON (Deoxynivalenol) concentration in corn samples using hyperspectral data.
 The pipeline includes:
 - Data Preprocessing (with data consistency checks)
 - Model Training (Jupyter Notebook)
-- Model Inference (Pre-trained Feedforward Neural Network, XGBoost, and Ensemble Model)
+- Model Inference (Pre-trained Feedforward Neural Network)
 - API Deployment using FastAPI
 - Containerization with Docker
 - Unit Testing for Core Functionalities
+- Data Generation Script for Simulated New Data
 - Streamlit Web App for Real-Time Predictions (Bonus)

 ---